cjekel/cjekel.github.io/_drafts/2030-03-11-Elastic-Net-pwlf.md

 \mathbf{\hat{\beta}} = {\underset {\mathbf{\beta} }{\operatorname {argmin} }}( \|\mathbf{y}-\mathbf{A}\mathbf{\beta} \|^{2} )
 $$
 </div>
 which is prone to overfitting when there are a lot of possible <span>\\((\mathbf{\beta}) \\)</span> parameters.
-The Elastic Net uses both L1 (LASSO) and L2 (Ridge regression) penalties on the model complexity to prevent overfitting, which minimizes
+The Elastic Net uses both L1 (LASSO) and L2 (Ridge regression) to penalize the model complexity.
+This prevents overfitting.
+The objective function of the Elastic Net is to minimize
 <div>
 $$
 \mathbf{\hat{\beta}} = {\underset {\mathbf{\beta} }{\operatorname {argmin} }}( \|\mathbf{y}-\mathbf{A}\mathbf{\beta} \|^{2} + \lambda_2 \|\mathbf{\beta} \|^{2} + \lambda_1 \|\mathbf{\beta} \|_{1})
 $$
 </div>
 for some <span>\\((\lambda_1, \lambda_2) \\)</span> penalty parameters.
-The Elastic Net solution stats each <span>\\((\mathbf{\beta}) \\)</span> parameter at zero, and slowly activate a parameter at a time through the iterations until it converges.
-This work well for continuous picewise linear functions, where a zero parameter value corresponds to that breakpoint being inactive.
+The Elastic Net solution stats each <span>\\((\mathbf{\beta}) \\)</span> parameter at zero, and slowly activates a parameter one at a time through the iterations until convergence.
+This work well for continuous piecewise linear functions, where a zero parameter value corresponds to that breakpoint being inactive.

-[Scikit-learn](http://scikit-learn.org/) has implented the Elastic Net reguilizer in [ElasticNet](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.ElasticNet.html.
+[Scikit-learn](http://scikit-learn.org/) has implemented the Elastic Net regularizer in [ElasticNet](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.ElasticNet.html.
 The important penalty parameters to select will be *l1_ratio* and *alpha*.
-However, we'll use [ElasticNetCV](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.ElasticNetCV.html) which will automatically select these parameters based on the cross validation results.
+However, we'll use [ElasticNetCV](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.ElasticNetCV.html) which will select these parameters based on cross validation results.
 The following example perform the Elastic Net fit to the noisy sine wave.

 ```python
 from sklearn.linear_model import ElasticNetCV